Generalisations of Thompson's group V arising from purely infinite groupoids: Introduction

 \begin{corintro} Let $\G$ be an essentially principal, purely infinite, minimal, Cantor groupoid such that $H_1(\mathsf{F}(\G))$ is finite (this is for example the case if $H_0(\G)$ and $H_1(\G)$ are finite).
 Then every faithful ergodic measure-preserving action of $\mathsf{F}(\G)$ is essentially free. \end{corintro}

 The fact that $V$ embeds into $\mathsf{F}(\G)$ whenever $\G$ is minimal and purely infinite is in-and-of itself useful for understanding key properties of $\mathsf{F}(\G)$.
-As a consequence, many free products are in $\mathsf{F}(\G)$, including the free group on two generators.
+As a consequence, many free products are in $\mathsf{F}(\G)$, including the product $\mathbb{F}_2\times \mathbb{F}_2$ of the free group on two generators with itself.
 Also, it allows us to conclude that the generalised word problem is not solvable for $\mathsf{F}(\G)$.
-Crucially, this means that many of these topological full groups, for example everything in the Garside category framework introduced by Li in \cite{li2021left} (a broad class including all Brin-Higman-Thompson groups and Stein groups), have solvable word problem but not solvable generalised word problem.
-For the precise definition of the (generalised) word problem, see \autoref{wordproblem}.
+Crucially, this means that many of these topological full groups, for example many groupoids in the Garside category framework introduced by Li in \cite{li2021left} (a broad class whose topological full groups include all Brin-Higman-Thompson groups and Stein groups), have solvable word problem but not solvable generalised word problem.
+(For the precise definition of the (generalised) word problem, see \autoref{wordproblem}.)
 In other words, these groups sit on an important boundary for computability.

-The methods we develop in this work allow us to give a complete abstract characterization of the full and derived subgroups of minimal purely infinite groupoids:
+The methods we develop in this work allow us to give a complete abstract characterisation of the full and derived subgroups of minimal purely infinite groupoids: